apcj-f5/apcj.f5labs.dev/content/posts/f5-envoy-cloud-native/index.md

 ---
-title: 'How an application delivery veteran see Envoy in the era of cloud native'
+title: 'Infrastructure | How an application delivery veteran sees Envoy in the era of cloud native'
 subtitle: 'Initially published in Service Mesher community in Chinese and translate by google'
 summary: How to understand envoy, compare to F5/NGINX.
 authors: